disrae/resume/README.md

 # AI Resume Builder

-Create resumes that pass ATS systems by chatting with your AI assistant.
-Open `index.html` in Cursor, tell your AI what to change, and export a clean PDF.
+Use your AI powered IDE to paste in relevant data and update the resume in index.html.
+Run `npm run gen` to output the pdf.

 ## Features